sanderman01/chaskell/README.md

 It took me a while to figure out how to build correctly, using stack.
 My problem was that most of the build seemed to work just fine, but the final .dll and .dll.a files were not being created for some reason.
 The issue turned out to be very simple.
 I was using the following line in my cabal file.
 `ghc-options:         -O1 -shared obj/StartEnd.o`
-This worked fine using cabal normally, but was a bit obviously a bit ambiguous and cabal decided to name the object 'SDdll.dll'.
+This worked fine when using cabal normally, but was actually a bit ambiguous and cabal decided to name the object 'HSdll.dll'.
-It seems like stack did not like that.
+It seems like stack did not like that ambiguity.
 Once I specified the output filename on a hunch, everything worked as expected again even when building through stack.
 `ghc-options:         -O1 -shared obj/StartEnd.o -o HSdll.dll`
 I find this difference in behaviour very strange we are just passing options to ghc which shouldn't really be all that relevant to either cabal or stack.
 Anyway, it's good to know about this gotcha, and explicitly naming the output file is probably a wise idea anyway.